 - PIR (Project Information Requirement): The PIR gives a clear understanding of what asset information should be delivered for each project.

-What does an Exchange Information Requirements (EIR) contain?
+What does an Employer's Information Requirements (EIR) contain?

 A typical EIR will be divided into three areas covering Technical, Management, and Commercial aspects.

 In the Technical part, we will find detailed information about :

 - The software platforms that the client wants to use in the project.
 It can be, for example, the Common Data Environment (CDE).

 - Training requirements

 In the management part, we will find information concerning: